 Certificate Authority (CA) lifespan for Root CAs are typically set at 10 years.
 This is a reasonable lifespan.
 However, the functionality of CA configuration is impacted by the lifespans of the Policy and Issuing CAs.

-A lifespan of 5 years for the Issuing CA is short by industry standards, but is suitable for the Issuing CA. A lifespan of 5 years for at Policy CA level in non-functional (as shown in the Unpreferred Certificate Authority Lifespan graphic).
+A lifespan of 5 years for the Issuing CA is short by industry standards but is suitable for the Issuing CA. A lifespan of 5 years for a Policy CA level is non-functional (as shown in the Unpreferred Certificate Authority Lifespan graphic).
 It is recommended that the lifespan of a Policy CA be made 10 years and that the Root CA remain at 10 years while Issuing CAs remain at 5 years (as shown in the Preferred Certificate Authority Lifespan graphic).